-Together, this package of proposals will improve access to affordable, culturally competent health care; empower people to make decisions about when and whether to parent; establish workplace policies that give us time to care for ourselves and our families; and make sure every Oregonian is treated fairly under the law.
+Together, this package of proposals will improve improve access to affordable, culturally competent health care; empower people to make decisions about when and whether to parent; establish workplace policies that give us time to care for ourselves and our families; give all families a safe, stable place to call home; and make sure every Oregonian is treated fairly under the law.

 Cover All Kids (SB 558/HB 2726)

 Health insurance coverage is one of the single most effective ways to ensure that children receive the preventative health and medical care they need to thrive in school and life.
 In fact, when children have access to health care through Medicaid, studies show they have higher incomes later in life.
 Yet 17,600 Oregon children—2 percent of children in our state—currently do not have any medical coverage.
 By covering all kids in Oregon, we will ensure that every child is on a pathway to success.

 End Profiling (HB 2355)

 Every day, people are targeted based on their race, ethnicity, religion, national origin, language, housing status, sexual orientation or gender identity.
 While Fair Shot For All pushed Oregon legislators to ban police profiling in 2015, there is still no structure in place to effectively identify, record and correct any profiling practices by Oregon law enforcement agencies.
 By creating and funding the system needed to identify patterns of profiling and enacting accountability mechanisms to address profiling when it occurs, Oregon will start to change the culture of policing and make neighborhoods safer and communities stronger.

 Paid Family and Medical Leave Insurance (HB 3087)